Skip to main content

 My life has changed very little.
 I work part time, I’ve got my grandkids, I enjoy them and nothing’s really changed, only I know now I have an aneurysm and I know it’s kept in check.

 I’d recommend it to my friends.
-I know a few of them have went for the screening and thankfully they’re okay.
+I know a few of them have gone for the screening and thankfully they’re okay.
 The only thing I ever knew about an aneurysm before is that they’re fatal, which they can be, but now with the screening programme, there’s really no excuse.
 People should go, get checked out for them and their family.

 Barry’s story